 Air 180: Artistic vision was seen

 Besides Kanye West, special designs were also created with Eminem and Dizzee Rascal, among others.
-All these collabs were extremely exclusive, the edition was very limited.
+All these collabs were extremely exclusive and very limited.

 Air 180 x CDG